mmomtchev/velitherm/README.md

 npx tsx examples/flightInstrument.ts
 ```

-*Please note the huge difference between the usual 3505m estimate for FL115 and the actual 3945m altitude for this given day!*
+*Please note the huge difference between the usual 3505m estimate for FL115 and the actual 3945m altitude for this given day or the 3237m during bad winter weather!*

 # API